 My main research interests are Greek and Roman coins as well as the possibilities afforded by wider nuismatic digitisation.
-I am currently Digital Curator of Early Modern European coins in the Heberden Coin Room, working to digitise coins of this period.
-Recently, my research has focused on the coinage in the name of Alexander the Great as part of the now-finished Oxford–Paris Alexander project.
-I examined the impact and production of the vast numbers of coins struck during Alexander’s reign and in particular those issued at Damascus.
+I am Co-Investigator of the AHRC-funded OXUS-INDUS research project working to create a new typology of Graeco-Bactrian and Indo-Greek coinage.
+Previously I was Digital Curator of Early Modern European coins in the Heberden Coin Room, working to digitise coins of this period.
+Recently, my research has focused on the coinage in the name of Alexander the Great as part of the now-finished Oxford–Paris Alexander project during which I examined the impact and production of the vast numbers of coins struck during Alexander’s reign and in particular those issued at Damascus.
 I have also worked on the Coin Hoards of the Roman Empire project supporting the many international collaborators of the project and collecting and inputting data on hoards from Pompeii, the Netherlands, and France into the project web app.